Kuldeep3330/LLD-Design/Coder Army/README.md

     Factory Method: Defines an interface for creating objects but allows subclass to decide which class to instantiate.

     Abstract factory:Provides an interface for creating families of related objects w/o specifying thier concrete classes

+# Decorator design pattern

+    Decorator pattern attaches additional responsibilities to an object dynammically decorator provides a flexible alternative to subclassing for extending functionality